arua-microbiome/arua-microbiome.github.io/_tutorials/ecological_analysis.md

 excerpt: "An example workflow using QIIME2 version 2024.2"
 layout: single
 mathjax: true
-author: "George Kalogiannis"
+authors: "George Kalogiannis & Balig Panossian"

 ---

+By George Kalogiannis & Balig Panossian, Designed from the official [QIIME2 tutorials](https://docs.qiime2.org/2024.2/tutorials/)
+{% include toc %}

-You’ve reached the point in the workflow where you can confidently download raw amplicon reads, clean them up, and generate reliable ASV tables and taxonomic summaries.
+You’ve reached the point in the workflow where you can confidently inspect amplicon reads, clean them up, and generate reliable ASV tables and taxonomic summaries.
 In other words, you now know what sequences are present and how many of each occur in every sample.
 The next step is to turn those counts into ecological insight: measuring within-sample diversity, comparing whole communities across treatments, and linking patterns to phylogenetic relationships.
 The sections that follow introduce the core ecological tools you’ll use—alpha and beta diversity metrics, phylogeny-based distances, and statistical tests that reveal how environmental or experimental factors shape the microbiome.
-{% include toc %}

 # Learning Outcomes
 By the end of this session you will be able to:
 - Compute alpha- and beta-diversity metrics and visualise them in interactive .qzv files
 - Construct a phylogenetic tree and run UniFrac-based ordination and PERMANOVA tests
-- Export QIIME artifacts to R with qiime2R and produce custom ggplot figures
+- Export QIIME artifacts to R with and run statistical analyses on

+# Directories
+Yesterday you worked in the directory called ```wednesday_outputs```.
+We will be using the files you created for today's ecological analysis and will output files to a directory called ```thursday_outputs```.

+>```bash
+>mkdir thursday_outputs
+>```

 # Phylogenetics